 Compensation to graduate assistants involved in sponsored projects should be assessed at the same rate as compensation to graduate assistants assigned to academic departments within the same discipline.
 During the academic year, graduate assistants are considered full-time if they work fifteen weeks per semester and twenty hours per week.
 During the summer months, graduate assistants may work more than twenty hours, but should not exceed forty, if course work and research permits.

 The Graduate School, or the student's college/school, may contribute graduate tuition support on sponsored activities.
 The student's particular department may also contribute funds when full overhead is received, the overhead received exceeds tuition, or when the college/school has recovered costs available to the departments.
-Research Administration must approve these cases.
+Grants Management must approve these cases.
 Please contact OPS for the minimum amounts for graduate assistantship stipends.

 - Part-time Staff

 Part-time staff is defined as staff working less than thirty-five hours per week.
 Some part-time employees may be eligible for benefits depending upon the bargaining unit.
 Rates for part-time employees should be consistent with University rates.
-Please check with Research Administration for current rates.
+Please check with Grants Management for current rates.